-The Work Tree (Strategy View) report provides an overview of progress on all work items in a selected snapshot (a collection of PIs), as well as a drill-down hierarchy of progress at each work item level.
+The work tree (strategy view) report provides an overview of progress on all work items in a selected snapshot (a collection of PIs), as well as an expandable hierarchy of progress at each work item level.
 Release train engineers and portfolio managers can use this report to track progress of all work items in a snapshot.
 Portfolio and company executives can track what work has been allocated against the strategies and are able to see the progress so that they know that the company is progressing towards the strategic commitments they made to the board of directors.

 Generate this report by first selecting a target snapshot from the Snapshot dropdown.